Afghan air force commander calls on run-away pilots to return | english.lokmat.com

 Afghan air force commander calls on run-away pilots to return

-Kabul, Dec 2 Afghanistan's acting air force commander Mawlawi Amanudin Mansoor has called on the pilots who served ...
+Mazar-i-Sharif (Afghanistan), Dec 3 Afghanistan's acting air force commander Mawlawi Amanudin Mansoor has called on the pilots who ...

-Kabul, Dec 2 Afghanistan's acting air force commander Mawlawi Amanudin Mansoor has called on the pilots who served under the previous government to return to work and join the current air force.
+Mazar-i-Sharif (Afghanistan), Dec 3 Afghanistan's acting air force commander Mawlawi Amanudin Mansoor has called on the pilots who served under the previous government to return to work and join the current air force.

-The commander made the call in a recent military exercise conducted in the northern city of Mazar-i-Sharif, Xinhua news agency reported.
+The commander made the call in a recent military exercise conducted in the northern city of Mazar-i-Sharif, reported Xinhua news agency.

 "We request that those who have fled the country return and serve their people," the commander said.

-"In the near future, we will collect information from all the airports to see how many active and damaged choppers we have, and also how many pilots we have who are willing to work and how many are not," Mansoor said.
+"In the near future, we will collect information from all the airports to see how many active and damaged choppers we have," Mansoor said.

 Hundreds of Afghan air force personnel, including pilots, co-pilots and technic, left Afghanistan following the takeover of the country by the Taliban and the US forces' withdrawal from the country in August.